1. Overview

 | Jira REST API (within Forge sandbox) | All core Jira operations | Always — all features |

-| Jira Agile REST API (within Forge sandbox) | Board configuration for filter usage detection | When scanning filter usage |
+| Jira Agile REST API (within Forge sandbox) | Board listing, board deletion, filter usage detection | When managing agile boards or scanning filter usage |

 | JSM REST API (within Forge sandbox) | Revoke portal access for JSM customers | When suspending JSM customer accounts |